 Stockholders do not currently have the ability to request that we call a special meeting of stockholders.
 Instead, special meetings may only be called by our Board, the chairperson of our Board or our Chief Executive Officer (or, in the absence of a Chief Executive Officer, the President).
 The Board has unanimously approved, and recommends that our stockholders approve, an amendment to our Certificate of Incorporation to enable the Corporate Secretary of the Corporation to call a special meeting pursuant to the By-laws.
-The Board intends to adopt, upon approval of this proposal by stockholders, amended By-Laws that will permit one or more holders of at least 25% of the voting power of all outstanding shares of the Company and who comply with the other applicable procedures and other requirements set forth in our By-laws to request that the Corporate Secretary call a special meeting of our stockholders.
+The Board intends to adopt, upon approval of this proposal by stockholders, amended By-Laws that will permit one or more holders of at least 25% of the voting power of all outstanding shares of the Corporate Secretary call a special meeting meeting of our stockholders.

 The amendment is a result of the Board's ongoing review of our corporate governance principles and stockholder input.
 In developing the amendment, the Board carefully considered the implications of amending our Certificate of Incorporation to allow stockholders to request that we call a special meeting.
 The Board recognizes that providing stockholders the ability to request that we call special meetings is now viewed as an important corporate governance practice.
 However, special meetings of the stockholders can cause us to incur substantial expenses and can be potentially disruptive to our business operations and to long-term stockholder interests if used improperly.
-The Board believes that the amendment along with the related By-laws that the Board intends to approve will help balance these considerations and will provide that special meetings do not become detrimental to the Company.
-This proposal does not impact the current power of the Non-Executive Chairperson of our Board or our Chief Executive Officer (or, in the absence of a Chief Executive Officer, the President) to call a special meeting, or the current power of our Board, who would continue to have the ability to call special meetings of stockholders in other instances when, in the exercise of their fiduciary obligations, they determine appropriate.
+The Board believes that the amendment along with the related By-laws that the Board intends to approve will help balance these considerations and will provide that special meetings of our Board or our Chief Executive Officer (or, in the absence of a Chief Executive Officer, the President) to call a special meeting, or the current power of our Board, who would continue to have the ability to call special meetings of stockholders in other instances when, in the exercise of their fiduciary obligations, they determine appropriate.
 Further, the Board will continue to maintain the Company's existing governance mechanisms that afford management and the Board the ability to respond to proposals and concerns of all stockholders, regardless of level of ownership.